 - The manner in which and the procedure subject to which risk analysis, risk communication, risk valuation, and risk management shall be undertaken.

-(3) The Food Authority of India shall make it public without undue delay –
+The Food Authority of India shall make it public without undue delay:-

-- provide technical support and scientific advice to the Central Government and the State Governments in matters of framing the rules and policy in areas which have a direct or indirect bearing on food nutrition and safety;
+- Provide technical support and scientific advice to the Central Government and the State Governments in matters of framing the rules and policy in areas that have a direct or indirect bearing on food nutrition and safety;

-- Reach, collect, analyze, collate, and summaries relevant scientific and technical data particularly relating to –
+- Reach, collect, analyze, collate, and summarize relevant scientific and technical data particularly relating to:

 - food consumption and the exposure of individuals to risks associated to the consumption of food;